 Day 4: WIÑAY WAYNA – MACHU PICCHU – CUSCO

+Today is the day you have been working towards!
 Wake up time is at 3:30 AM.
-We’ll eat breakfast at 4:00 AM and wait at the checkpoint to be one of the first to start trekking when they open the gates at 5:30 AM.
-This is the final part of your journey, we arrive at the Sun Gate (also known as Inti Punku) by 6:00am.
-At that point, the majestic Machu Picchu Citadel will be in front of us with its intense beauty – an incredible sight for all to see.
+We’ll eat breakfast at 4:00 AM.
+We will hurry to the checkpoint to be one of the first to start trekking when they open the gates at 5:30 AM.
+This is the final leg of your journey with only one more incline to conquer.
+By 6:00am you’ll reach the iconic Sun Gate, also known as Inti Punku.
+At this very moment, the awe-inspiring Machu Picchu Citadel will unfold before your eyes, exuding its mystical beauty.
 Take this opportunity to stop for photos and capture this once in a lifetime moment.
-From there you start your descent down to Machu Picchu Citadel (2,400m/7,872 ft.) .
+From there you start your descent down to Machu Picchu Citadel 2,400m/7,872 ft.
 On the way you will encounter a few important Inca sites between the Sun Gate and Machu Picchu.
 After walking for 40 minutes, we enter the citadel from the top through the “House of the Guardians”.
 Here you will have the opportunity to take those famous postcard perfect photos of Machu Picchu.
 From there, we proceed towards the control point, where we register and leave our belongings.
 Your professional guide will direct you throughout the astounding ruins and its main streets for your guided 2 hour tour.

 You will also have time to indulge in a few of the following activities on your own if you choose (not included in the price)